Beginner’s Guide to Driving the Florida Keys Highway

 Day 6–7: Key West + Dry Tortugas National Park (ferry or seaplane day trip)

-🎯 RLT Tip: This longer version gives you a perfect mix of scenic driving, beach time, wildlife encounters, and national park bucket-listing, plus extra time for boat tours, paddleboarding, or just relaxing under the palms.
+🎯 RTL Tip: This longer version gives you a perfect mix of scenic driving, beach time, wildlife encounters, and national park bucket-listing, plus extra time for boat tours, paddleboarding, or just relaxing under the palms.

 Must-See Stops Along Florida Keys Highway